sammyhasan17/fraud-detection-using-ML/README.md

 What is ensemble learning and WHY use it?

-# What is ensembel learning?
+# What is ensemble learning?
 Instead of training 1 super accurate model (Neural Network), we will train a large number of low accuracy models and then combine them to achieve high accuracy

 # Why does it make sense for this project?